flotwig/ringo/DESIGN.md

 ### ACK

-Upon receiving a packet from the sender, the receiver must send an acknowledgment packet with the sequence number it has just received:
+Upon receiving a (non-data) packet from a sender, a receiver must send an acknowledgment packet with the sequence number it has just received:

 `ACK <sequence-number>`

 ### DACK

-Data transmissions use a special "Data Acknowledgement" packet, to differentiate the in-ring traffic from the out-of-ring traffic:
+Data transmissions use a special "Data Acknowledgement" packet, to differentiate the in-ring traffic from the out-of-ring traffic.
+This is sent in response to the `FILE` command as well as to any binary data transmission.

 `DACK <IP>:<port>:<sequence-number>`